RhubarbPHP/Module.Stem/docs/models-and-schemas.md

 }
 ```

-> Note that the casing of magical properties is important and should match the casing of the actual field
+> The casing of magical properties is important and should match the casing of the actual field
 > in your repository.
 UpperCamelCase is a good choice for column names as it helps distinguish magical properties
 > from normal public properties of the class.

-Although your model is an object because it implements the PHP `ArrayAccess` interface you can also access the
+Although your model is an object, because it implements the PHP `ArrayAccess` interface you can also access the
-magical properties using an array syntax:
+magical properties using the array syntax:

 ``` php
 print $customer['Forename'];